Easy Beginner’s Guide to Play G Major Scale on Guitar

 4 – Little finger

-Here’s another easy way to remember the notes in the G major scale.
-The distance between the 3rd and 4th notes and the 7th and 8th notes are shorter i.e., they are only a semi-tone away from each other.
 The other notes have a one fret gap between them.
 So every time you come to the 3rd note and/or the 7th note, remember to play the next fret instead of skipping it.
 The only note with the accidental (#) in this scale is F. For this scale position, the F# is located on the 11th fret.

-The position shown above to play the G major scale is not quite practical since the fretting hand (the hand that holds the strings on the fret-board) needs to constantly change positions to play every two notes on the 3rd string.
+The position shown above to play the G major scale guitar is not quite practical since the fretting hand (the hand that holds the guitar strings on the fret-board) needs to constantly change positions to play every two notes on the 3rd string.
 There are other positions which makes it easier to play this scale.

-G major scale positions
+G major scale guitar positions

-The following varying positions of the G major scale spans across different strings and reduce the number of frets to play for ease of access.
+The following positions of the G major scale on guitar spans across different strings and reduce the number of frets to play for ease of access.
 Some of these positions also involve the use of two or more octaves (differences in pitch between the root notes of the scale).
 Plus, they may not always start from the root note (G).

 Open Position

 The reason this is called the open position is because the lowest note is the 6th string open (low E).
 All the notes here are confined to the first four frets of the fret-board.
 You may have to move the fretting hand down a little bit to press the 4th fret on the 4th string (D).
-Check out the tablatures below which provides finger numbers as a guide to understand what fingers of the fretting hand is necessary to play the notes in the first position of the G major scale.

 2nd Position

-As the name suggests, you need to begin playing the G major scale from the 2nd fret.
+As the name suggests, you need to begin playing the G major scale on your guitar from the 2nd fret.
 This means that you need to adjust the position of your fretting hand in such a way that you can play the notes on the 2nd, 3rd, 4th and 5th frets using your pointer/index, middle, ring and little fingers respectively.
 This will minimize movement and facilitate easier playing.
+Here’s the tablatures with finger numbers for your reference.

 3rd Position

-The next position for the G major scale naturally begins on the 3rd fret since that’s where the lowest sounding root note is located (on the 6th string/low E string).
+The next position for the G major naturally begins on the 3rd fret since that’s where the lowest sounding root note is located (on the 6th string/low E string).
 The notes here sound similar to the notes in the previous two positions since they are in the same two octaves as the other two scale positions.
 Interestingly, this scale position has only 3 notes per string.
-This is a pattern used frequently in a lot of guitar solos, making this scale position quite easy to get used to.
-The fretting hand needs to stretch a bit for the little finger to hold down the notes on the seventh fret.
-Tabs with finger numbers are provided below.

 7th Position

-The seventh position of the G major scale contains notes of the scale within just one octave.
+The seventh position of this scale contains notes of the scale within just one octave.
 You need to reposition your fretting hand down to have access to these notes.
 Just like the second position, for the seventh position, you need to use the pointer/index, middle ring and little fingers to hold down the 7th, 8th, 9th and 10th frets respectively.
 It’s a lot clearer in the tablatures provided below with finger numbers.

 8th Position

-The notes in this scale shape are in the same octave of the G major scale from the previous position.
+The notes in this scale shape are in the same octave of the G major scale guitar from the previous position.
 This means that the notes between the root note on the 10th fret of the 5th string and the higher-sounding-yet-same-note on the 12th fret on the 3rd string are the same as the ones in the previously discussed position (between the root note at the 10th fret on the 5th string and the 8th fret of the 2nd string).
-But, the finger positions differ since the fretting hand needs to move up a fret and the little finger needs to stretch to play the notes at the 12th fret.
-Check out the tablatures below with italic numbers denoting which finger needs to play which fret correctly.

 12th Position